-www.PapaCambridge.com 1 The speaking tests take place in the two-three months before the main examination pe between 1 March and 30 April for the June examination.
-Each Centre decides on a conve period within these dates for its speaking tests.
+www.papaCambridge.com 1 The speaking tests take place in the two-three months before the main examination period, (s IGCSE examination timetable for details).
+Each Centre decides on a convenient period within the dates for its speaking tests.

 It is important that dates given for the completion of the speaking tests and the despatch of recordings and mark sheets to CIE (see paragraph 6) are adhered to in order to allow sufficient time for moderation.